AlyssaNB-0/techwriting1/README.md

 ###### my study organism is *Freshwater mussels*
 Here's some facts
 =====================
-1. freshwater mussels are important
+1. freshwater mussels are important.
   *they filter water, so your water is cleaner
   *the Ohio river is the most polluted river in the U.S. and the mussels tha live there are endangered
-2. mussels are a type of mollusk
+2. mussels are a type of mollusk.
-3. many mussels exhibit multiple paternity
+3. many mussels exhibit multiple paternity.
   *my research is testing if hte Texas Hornshell exhibits MP